-- provide foreign exchange margin on a non-allowable asset which is already fully provided for in the determination of the capital position of the Dealer Member unless it serves as an economic hedge against a monetary liability. - (10) For Dealer Members offsetting a foreign exchange position denominated in a currency which has a currency futures contract which trades on an applicable futures exchange, an alternative margin calculation may be used (refer to section 5467 of IIROC Rules).
+- (10) For Dealer Members offsetting a foreign exchange position denominated in a currency which has a currency futures contract which trades on a futures exchange, an alternative margin calculation may be used (refer to section 5467 of IIROC Rules).
 Any contract positions for which the margin is calculated under the alternative method must be reported as part of the inventory margin calculations on Schedule 2 and should be excluded from Schedule 11A. - (11) Line 20 The foreign exchange concentration charge applies only to currency groups 2 to 4.